Hubardo: Music and lyrics

 Driver continued to collaborate on the lyrics with Jason Byron on the album, the lyrics and concept a collaboration between the two.
 The lyrics reportedly came first, and the composition of the album was much more in line with how maudlin of the Well songs were composed.
 He decided to make the album without worrying whether the music would be perceived as "avant-garde".
 The album, marking the tenth anniversary of the band's formation, draws inspiration from aspects of all of Kayo Dot's various sounds over the past decade, as well as from predecessor group maudlin of the Well.
 "Hubardo" means "lantern" or "lamp" in the mystical language of Enochian.

 The album, more metallic in style while still maintaining the wide orchestration Kayo Dot is known for, grew out of a dislike of critically respected metal, according to Toby Driver.
 The album features a very wide list of collaborators, unlike recent albums which were mostly written and performed by Driver and a few people.

 Release and reception

 Release

 Despite attempting to use Kickstarter, the group was left with low finances after leaving Hydra Head, and Driver considered ending the project.
 In early 2013, however, Kayo Dot offered preorders on a new album to finance the album's recording and publishing; the effort was successful, giving the band the ability to go into the studio with a set budget.
 Those who pre-ordered received the album digitally on August 31, 2013.
 Shortly after the initial digital release, the group announced that they would be releasing a limited 3-LP set with artwork by Rachel Wolf and the book "The Sword of Satan" by Jason Byron.
-The 200 vinyls sold out immediately.
+The 200 vinyl run sold out immediately.